saheerb/ci-test/docs/index.md

    * Issue Type: Ticket
    * Click Next
 1. Fill in the required details
-   * Summary: You should fill in the "Summary" with a snappy title.
-I've started to prefix my titles with "TF CI: " to help identify them in the list of issues.
+   * Summary: You should fill in the "Summary" with a descriptive title.
+It may be a good idea to prefix titles with "TF CI: " to help identify them in the list of issues.
    * Components: "LAB"
    * Client Stakeholder: "Trusted-Firmware"
-   * Validation Server: "validation.linaro.org"
+   * Validation Server: "tf.validation.linaro.org"
    * Labels: "TrustedFirmware"
 1. Fill in the Description
    * You will need to fill in the Description, even if you think the title is sufficient.
 Provide enough overview detail so the request is clear to understand by management, but make sure you include all the technical details you need for the support engineer to install your board.